 - Most tasting rooms charge for tasting wines.

 - Large parties (8 or more) usually require reservations.

 - There is usually something special happening in wine country year round.
-Check the Events pages.
+Check the Calendar of Events.

 - Gas up before you head out to the country.
 It may be a long distance between service stations.